Everett, MA Workers’ Compensation Lawyer

 Workers’ Compensation can help injured workers continue to receive a paycheck while out of work because of a work-related injury.
 Filing through this system can also help you get your medical care coverage paid for, saving you the expense of what could potentially be thousands or even hundreds of thousands of dollars in bills.

 Getting your claim accepted can sometimes be difficult, especially if your employer or their insurance company refuses to pay for expensive care.
-However, working with a lawyer can help increase your chances of having your claim accepted and help you fight for the coverage you need if your claim is denied or your benefits are later terminated.
+However, working with our lawyers can help increase your chances of having your claim accepted.
+We can also help you fight for the coverage you need if your claim is denied or your benefits are later terminated, navigating the appeals process with you.

 For a free review of your claim, call the Workers’ Compensation lawyers at the Law Office of John J. Sheehan at (617) 925-6407 today.